Entanglement and particle fluctuations of one-dimensional chiral topological insulators

 \paragraph*{Conclusions.---$\!\!\!\!$} A unifying characteristic of topological insulators is that their entanglement entropy with respect to a spatial cut cannot be adiabatically deformed to zero \cite{Bernevig2011}.
 This implies that lower non-trivial bounds for the entanglement entropy have to exist which are related to their respective topological invariants.
 It is also natural to expect that such bounds manifest themselves directly in the entanglement spectrum in terms of protected eigenvalues.
 Proving such bounds and the protection of eigenvalues in the entanglement spectrum is, however, a non-trivial task which needs to be based on the symmetries of the specific system under consideration.
-This program has been carried out previously for inversion symmetric systems in Refs.~\cite{Bernevig2011, Bernevig2013, Bernevig2014}.
+This program has been carried out previously for inversion and $C_n$ symmetric systems in Refs.~\cite{Bernevig2011, Bernevig2013, Bernevig2014}.

-It would, in our view, be even more interesting to provide such proofs for the three non-spatial symmetries underlying the ten-fold classification scheme of topological matter.
-Here we have taken a first step in this direction by proving that a chiral one-dimensional topological insulator with winding number $\mathcal{I}$ has $2|\mathcal{I}|$ protected eigenvalues at $1/2$ in its single-particle entanglement spectrum.
+It would, in our view, be even more interesting to provide such proofs for the three non-spatial symmetries underlying the ten-fold classification scheme of non-interacting fermionic topological matter.
+Here we have taken a first step in this direction by proving that a periodic, chiral one-dimensional topological insulator with winding number $\mathcal{I}$ has $2|\mathcal{I}|$ protected eigenvalues at $1/2$ in its single-particle entanglement spectrum.
 This immediately implies lower bounds for the particle fluctuations in the partition $\Delta N^2\geq \mathcal{I}/2$ and for the entanglement entropy $S\geq 2|\mathcal{I}|\ln 2$.
 We also note that $2|\mathcal{I}|$ protected eigenvalues at $1/2$ in the spectrum of the correlation matrix $C_L$ imply that there are $2|\mathcal{I}|$ protected single-particle eigenvalues $\varepsilon_i=0$ in the spectrum of the entanglement Hamiltonian $\mathcal{H}$.
 The many-body spectrum of the reduced density matrix $\rho_L\sim\exp(-\mathcal{H})$ thus will have a multiplicity of $2^{2|\mathcal{I}|}$.
-Following Ref.~\cite{Fidkowski}, our result therefore also proves the bulk-boundary correspondence for a one-dimensional chiral topological insulator: If we consider a chiral chain with open boundaries then such a system will have at least $2|\mathcal{I}|$ gapless edge modes.
+Following Ref.~\cite{Fidkowski}, our result therefore also proves the bulk-boundary correspondence for a one-dimensional chiral topological insulator: If we consider a chiral chain with open boundaries then such a system will have at least $2|\mathcal{I}|$ gapless edge modes, i.e. there are $|\mathcal{I}|$ such modes per edge.

 A crucial step in our proof for the entanglement spectrum has been the identification of an operator $\hat Q$---related to the correlation matrix of a partition of the system---which is of block T\"oplitz form.
 For such operators with continuous symbols an index theorem applies which connects the algebraic index of the operator $\hat Q$ with the winding number of its symbol $q_k$.
 The latter is equivalent to the topological invariant of the system.